BPM (Beats per Minute): Production

 Director Robin Campillo co-wrote the screenplay, describing himself as "an ACT UP militant in the '90s", meaning he did not have to carry out any other investigation into how to accurately portray the experience.
 One scene was also based on his experience with the AIDS epidemic, as he said "I've dressed up a boyfriend on his death".
 Co-screenwriter Philippe Mangeot was also involved in ACT UP.

 At Cannes, Campillo explained his decision to go ahead with directing the film, saying "BPM is above all a film I wanted to make where the force of words transforms into pure moments of action".
 The budget of $5 million was raised in months.

+The film was shot in Paris and partly in Orléans, including at the former La Source hospital.

 Release

 The film had its world premiere at the 2017 Cannes Film Festival on 20 May 2017.
 On 24 June, it went to the Moscow International Film Festival, followed by the New Zealand International Film Festival in July.
 With the number of films at the Toronto International Film Festival being reduced from 2016, BPM (Beats per Minute) was nevertheless selected for the 2017 festival in September.

 At Cannes, The Orchard acquired U.S. distribution rights to the film.
 It has been released in France on 23 August 2017 as scheduled.